Table of contents:

 - The drive system (claws, belt)

-- The engine (avoiding mechanical overloads)
+- The motor (by avoiding mechanical overloads)

 Optimize performance and avoid breakdowns